Frequently Asked Questions

 Advanced wheel building, teaching more complex or less-often used but still relevant skills and techniques has also gained traction with the industry interest in more personalised solutions.

-Currently we have six courses of varying length under the Platinum Plus banner (most are single day but Campagnolo, due to our close association with them, is 3 days as it is very comprehensive), of which a candidate must complete at least 4 to gain the Platinum Plus accreditation.
+Currently we have six courses of varying length under the Professional Plus banner (most are single day but Campagnolo, due to our close association with them, is 3 days as it is very comprehensive), of which a candidate must complete at least 4 to gain the Professional Plus accreditation.

 A: At velotech's main training workshops, we have a flat per-day, per mechanic fee of £190.00+VAT.
 This way, candidates can choose to pay for their training as they go along and as time allows them to be away from the regular working environment of the shop or other business in order to attend training.